gruenes-brett/webseite/ansible/README.md

 ansible-playbook -i hosts_myinstance setup_landing_page.yml
 ```

-### 8. Install and use GoAccess for user access statistics
+### 7. Install and use GoAccess for user access statistics
 If desired, GoAccess (https://goaccess.io) may be used for analyzing user access.
 The access stats
 will be updated every day after midnight.
+Monthly data is gathered into a single dashboard.
 ```
 ansible-playbook -i hosts_myinstance setup_goaccess.yml
 ```